×

 • Sudden Death

-At Blue Lake Animal Hospital, we stage dogs that test positive for heartworm disease using blood work and chest x-rays.
-Treatment typically involves a month of doxycycline followed by 3 injections of Immiticide/Diroban (melarsomine).
+At Blue Lake Animal Hospital, we stage dogs that test positive for heartworm disease using blood work and chest X-rays.
+Treatment typically involves a month of doxycycline followed by three injections of Immiticide/Diroban (melarsomine).
 Treatment is expensive and can be tough on your pet.
-Some dogs have chronic changes from the heartworms that affect them the rest of their life even after treatment.
+Some dogs have chronic changes from the heartworms that affect them for the rest of their life, even after treatment.

 If you notice your pet beginning to cough, becoming sleepy and weak, you should consider visiting our team of veterinary professionals at Blue Lake Animal Hospital immediately.
 Prevention is recommended over treatment for heartworm disease any day!